amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 Comments are ignored by the software and can be added in one of two ways.

 Short comments can be added by including them after two consecutive dashes.
 A line return signals the end of the comment.
 In the query below, the comment "-- only data from plots 1 & 2" in the 7th line will be ignored.
+These comments can also included on separate lines.

     SELECT p.genus,
     	p.species,